BBG Watch Commentary

 John Lenczowski is president of the Institute of World Politics, an independent graduate school of national security and international affairs in Washington, D.C.
 He also serves on the Advisory Board of the independent NGO Committee for U.S. International Broadcasting (CUSIB – cusib.org).

-Lenczowski is author of “Full Spectrum Diplomacy and Grand Strategy” (Lexington Books, 2011).
+Lenczowski is the author of “Full Spectrum Diplomacy and Grand Strategy” (Lexington Books, 2011).

 READ: The Voice of America Shouldn’t Be A Whisper: Putin’s propaganda machine is in high gear, while the U.S. scales back the VOA.
 Why?
 By John Lenczowski, The Wall Street Journal, April 17, 2014.